Skills for Employment

 - Work experience

-There are no formal entry requirements, however an interview is essential to see if the course is right for you and to see if you have any additional support needs.
+Learners are expected to be able to work towards Entry Level 2 or 3 in their communication, number and personal skills.
+An interview and initial assessment are essential to see if the course is right for you, place you on the correct pathway and to see if you have any additional support needs.

 Your school or careers advisor may be able to arrange a transition visit to meet the team and have a taster of your learning experience.